jclouds/legacy-jclouds.github.com/documentation/quickstart/abiquo.md

 context.close();
 {% endhighlight %}

-## Using the provider specific API
+## Using the provider-specific API

-The provider specific API gives you more control over what is going on, and allows you to better configure your nodes.
-For a complete documentation on using the provider, refer to the [Abiquo User Guide](/documentation/userguide/using-abiquo).
+The provider-specific API gives you more control and enables you to better configure your nodes.
+For complete documentation on using the provider, refer to the [Abiquo User Guide](/documentation/userguide/using-abiquo).